how to prepare for chickens

 Bedding

-Bedding serves as a cushion between your chickens and the ground and also absorbs their droppings.
+Bedding serves as a cushion between your chickens and the ground and also absorbs their manure and urine, keeping the coop smelling better.
 Use natural and non-toxic materials like straw, wood shavings, sand, or sawdust to provide your chickens with a comfortable and sanitary environment.

-Spot-clean the coop weekly and refresh the bedding.
-You can put the soiled bedding in your compost bin to use later on in your garden.
+Spot-clean the coop weekly and refresh the bedding as needed.
+The soiled bedding can be put in your compost bin to use later in your garden.

 - DIY chicken coop all-purpose cleaner